 Here’s something to think about: If Tinder — the increasingly popular online dating app — had been around in another era, would Romeo have found Juliet, or would she have swiped left?
 Would Snow White and Prince Charming have been a match given their proximity?
 Would Elizabeth Bennett have been interested in Mr. Darcy based on his profile pic alone?

 Welcome to Tinder, the app that is changing the way people approach online dating.
 It has become the way to date — casually and otherwise — and it’s now a multinational phenomenon.
-According to Tinder founder and CEO Sean Rad, the app is responsible for 750 million swipes and 10 million matches made per day, with membership growing by 15 percent each week.
+According to its own press, the app is responsible for 1.6 billion swipes per day and 1 million dates per week, with over 30 billion matches made so far.

 Anyone who has “tindered” before knows that it’s easy to fall into the soothing swiping rhythm, with repetitive swipes left and right, as if it were a game — except that real people are swiping you back.
 What exactly about this dating app made its popularity skyrocket in such a short time, leaving millions of users hooked?